-Alcoholism, also known as alcohol use disorder, is a chronic disease characterized by uncontrolled drinking due to both a physical and emotional dependence and by a preoccupation with alcohol.
+Alcoholism, also known as alcohol use disorder, is a chronic disease characterized by uncontrolled drinking due to physical and emotional dependence and a preoccupation with alcohol.
 Those with alcohol use disorder may have problems controlling their drinking, drink alcohol even when it’s problematic, or experience withdrawal symptoms when they stop consuming alcohol.
-Treatment for alcoholism includes counseling and medications, and even sometimes medical detoxification to help the individual stop drinking safely.
+Treatment for alcoholism includes counseling and medications and sometimes medical detoxification to help the individual stop drinking safely.

 The ten countries with the highest rates of alcohol use disorders in females are:

 - Russia 2.58%

 - Colombia 2.55%

 - Hungary 2.27%